CiscoDevNet/FastLaneSelfServe/README.md

 docker-compose up -d
 ```

+**Tip: If you keep the system up for long, it might get slower because of huge amount of packet data.
+Restart the docker-compose once every 30mins - 1 hour for best experience.**

 - Run tshark to generate traffic

 Open a new tab, and run the tshark command to start the network capture.
 You can optionally provide the ```ip``` option to capture from a particular IP address.